California Roofing Accident Attorneys

 - File your formal workers’ compensation claim (DWC-1 form) within one year of the injury.

-Additional exceptions may apply if you were a minor during the accident or the defendant left the state.
-Don’t risk losing your rights.
-Contact our roofing accident attorneys immediately to ensure you meet all deadlines.
+Additional exceptions may apply if you were a minor during the accident or if the defendant left the state.
+Timelines can vary depending on the claim type and your case details.
+Our roofing accident attorneys can help you track these deadlines.

 Common Causes Of Roofing Accidents